bizkite-co/git-retrospector/plan.md

 I think that means we have to `sed` that replacement, or something similar in Python.

+The `sed` operation needs to be a script that we can run on the remote repo every time we check out a new commit, and we have to `git reset *` or whatever will obliterate all changes on the repo before we exit the comit.

 ## Next Steps
 * Create a new task to continue debugging and troubleshooting.